 Individuals with a disability have several options for voting:

-- Curbside voting assistance is available at all of our polling locations on election day.
+- Curbside voting assistance is available at our polling locations on election day.
 Voters needing curbside assistance may vote at the Election Authority office on Election Day.

-- You will continue to receive a permanently disabled absentee ballot application before each subsequent election until you request to have your name removed from this list.
-Remember, you must complete the application and return it to us each time in order to receive your ballot.
+- You will continue to receive an absentee ballot application before each subsequent election until you request to have your name removed from this list.
+Remember, you must complete the application and return it to us each time to receive your ballot.

-- If you are a caregiver of a permanently disabled voter and reside at the same address, you may download, complete and return an Application for Absentee Ballot form (PDF).
+- If you are a caregiver of a permanently disabled voter and reside at the same address, you may download, complete and return an Absentee Ballot Application (PDF).
 You must reapply for a new ballot before each election.
 Caregivers are exempt from needing their signature notarized.

 Military & Overseas Civilian

 You may request an absentee ballot from the commanding officer or by contacting the Election Authority.
 To vote on all ballot issues, you must be a registered voter or provide proof of identification.
 You may download, complete, and return the Federal Post Card Application Form (PDF).
 This form may also be used for an overseas civilian of the U.S. who claims an address within St. Charles County, Missouri.

 Please also visit the Secretary of State of Missouri’s website to learn more about military and overseas voting.

 Eligible overseas voters may email absentee ballots to firstname.lastname@example.org.